OfferZen-Community/developers-finance/docs/making-the-move-offshore/mauritius.md

 To avoid forced heirship, you can buy the property in trust.
 A trust can be administered in Mauritius, but still established using, for example, Guernsey law.

-Your heirs in SA will avoid estate duty and CGT and get the benefit of permanent residency.
+Your heirs in SA will avoid estate duty and capital gains tax and get the benefit of permanent residency.

 The trust also gets around the fact that Mauritian law does not recognise a joint or mutual will nor allow heirs as appointed executors.